|

 #04-03747

-A/C crashed near Darreh-ye Bum (Badghis province) after departing a successful operation against anti-Afghan forces.
-Investigation pending.
+A/C crashed at approx 0330 hrs near Darreh-ye Bum in Qadis district after departing a successful operation (Operation Lexington) to disrupt arms smuggling and drug trafficking against anti-Afghan forces.

 17 JAN 09